 The key to experience sampling is asking the right questions.
 Be especially careful with phrasing, since you will be asking the question over and over again.
 This method makes most sense when you want to solve a frequently reoccurring problem.
 You get the most useful and viable input when asking about repeated behavior and, more specifically, the last time it occurred.

 The recruiting process will often take a lot of time since only participants who are part of your target group can ensure valuable data.
 That’s why you will need to create a screener to make sure the participants qualify for your target group.
-How long the recruiting takes depends on how many participants you want and could range from a day to multiple days.
-One fast and cheap way to find them is to look in social media settings corresponding to the theme of your study.
+How long the recruiting takes depends on how many participants you want, and could range from one day to multiple days.
+One fast and cheap way to find them is to search social media settings that correspond to the theme of your study.

-If you plan on a big amount of data you should have a team ready to analyze that data.
-Aim for a couple of analysis sessions; each after a certain amount of data is obtained.
-The first session will take the longest and depending on the amount of data could range from two hours to a day.
+If you plan on amassing a large amount of data, you should have a team ready to analyze that data.
+Aim for a couple of analysis sessions, each after a certain amount of data is obtained.
+The first session will take the longest -- depending on the amount of data, it could range from two hours to a day.

 You should offer your participants some kind of incentive.
-The amount depends on the number of questions answered—ranging from $5 to $50, a coupon or similar.
+The amount depends on the number of questions answered, and should range from $5 to $50 (or something of similar value, like a coupon).

 Carefully phrase the question.